Kathy Butler

-Kathy Butler (born 22 October 1973) is a long-distance runner who competes in the 10,000 metres and marathon, as well as cross country running and road running.
-Born in Scotland, she has competed internationally for both Great Britain and Canada.
+Kathy Butler (born 22 October 1973) is a Scottish born, long-distance runner who competed in the 10,000 metres and marathon events, as well as cross country running and road running.
+She has competed internationally for Great Britain, Scotland and Canada.

 Early life and collegiate career

-Butler was born in Edinburgh of English parents and brought up in Edinburgh and the Isle of Wight until her parents emigrated to Ontario, Canada when she was 10.
-She attended the University of Guelph, Canada before transferring to the University of Wisconsin, USA.
+Butler was born in Edinburgh to English parents and brought up in Edinburgh and the Isle of Wight until her parents emigrated to Ontario, Canada when she was ten years old.
+She attended the University of Guelph before transferring to the University of Wisconsin.
 In 2004, she was inducted into the University of Wisconsin hall of fame.
 In 2005, she was inducted into the University of Guelph hall of fame.

 As a member of the cross country and track teams at the University of Wisconsin, Butler was a five-time NCAA Champion and a 13-time All-American.
 In the 1995-96 season, Butler received the Honda Sports Award, given to the top women in collegiate athletics.

 Canada

 While in college she competed for Canada in the 5,000 metres at the 1996 Olympic Games in Atlanta.
 She finished seventh in her heat and did not advance to the final.

+In 1999 Butler was 4th at the World Cross Country short course held in Belfast, Northern Ireland.

+1999 IAAF World Cross Country Championships.

+The failure to receive any support from Athletics Canada resulted in questions being asked in the Canadian Parliament.

 Great Britain

 In 2000, she switched to competing internationally for Great Britain.

-In 2001, Butler finished 12th at the World Cross Country Championships (4 k race), won the European Cup 3000m and also placed third in the 5,000 metres at the Goodwill Games in Brisbane, Queensland, Australia.
+Butler finished third behind Jo Pavey in the 5,000 metres event at the 2001 AAA Championships.
+Also in 2001, Butler finished 12th at the World Cross Country Championships (4 k race), won the European Cup 3000m and also placed third in the 5,000 metres at the Goodwill Games in Brisbane, Queensland, Australia.

 During the IAAF World Championships Olga Yegorova, who had shown positive for the blood-boosting agent erythropoietin in tests conducted by a Paris lab escaped suspension because procedures were improperly observed, her presence at the World Championships kept Butler out of the World Championship final.

 In 2002 Butler missed out on competing for Scotland at the Commonwealth Games after she was diagnosed with osteitis pubis.
 In 2004, she finished 11th at the World Cross Country Championships (8 km race) in Brussels, winning a bronze medal with the British team.
 Running for Great Britain at the 2004 Olympic Games in Athens, Butler finished 12th in the 10,000 metres with a time of 31:41.13.

 In 2005 Butler won the meet at the Venta de Baños Cross Country.
 Later in the year she debuted in the marathon with 2:30:01 at the Chicago Marathon.

 Butler competed in the 10,000 metres at the 2006 Commonwealth Games, finishing 7th while representing Scotland.